rwynn/monstache-site/src/config.md

 boolean (default false)

-When elasticseach-retry is true a failed request to elasticsearch will be retried with an exponential backoff policy.
+When elasticseach-retry is true a failed request to Elasticsearch will be retried with an exponential backoff policy.
 The policy is set with an initial timeout of 50 ms, an exponential factor of 2, and a max wait of 20 seconds.
 For more information on how this works see [Back Off Strategy](https://github.com/olivere/elastic/blob/release-branch.v5/backoff.go)